lennartcl/shellsync/README.md

 # shellsync

-Synchronous shell scripting for Node.js and TypeScript.
+Synchronous shell scripting for Node.js.

 * **Pragmatic**: automate tasks using synchronous code, using familiar commands from the command line.
 * **Powerful**: use JavaScript or TypeScript functions, modules, libraries, and for constructs like try/catch/finally.